26 Creative Ways to Transform Unusual Junk into Stunning Garden Features

 Each one is packed with lush petunias in a rainbow of colors, creating a cascading floral display that feels straight out of a storybook.
 Hung from a rustic pergola, these little garden wonders are as functional as they are fabulous.

 This project is perfect for gardeners short on ground space but big on creativity.
-Add drainage holes, chains for hanging, and your choice of blooms.
+Colanders are ready-made for the job—all those holes mean perfect drainage straight out of the kitchen drawer.
+Just add some chain for hanging, fill with compost, and plant your blooms.
 Easy, upcycled, and guaranteed to turn heads.

 Walk This Way: A Pallet Garden Path